 I have already made 5 swiss roll cakes and I am looking forward into growing the list and compiling more swiss roll cake recipes.
 I already have the other variations line up, so subscribe so that you don’t miss any of it.
 Let’s get started!

-- 2 tbsp red food coloring (I used liquid food coloring.
-If you are using gel it would be a lot less about 1/8-1/4 tsp only)
+- 2 tablespoon Red Food coloring (I used liquid food coloring.
+If you are using gel it would be a lot less about 1/8-1/4 teaspoon only)

 - Cream Cheese Frosting

 PAN SIZE: If you do not have this pan size, use something closer to the size, but not too big or too small from the suggested size.
 Using a big pan will result to a thin cake, and too small pan will result to a thick cake.
 I used 10″ x 9″ pan for mine, this is the closest that I have.

 - Egg size could vary from place to place, so weighing the ingredients guarantees more success.
 I tried to convert it to cups/spoons, but if you have a kitchen scale, use it.

 - You can make your own caster/powdered sugar by processing the granulated white sugar to make it finer.
 I used my mini food chopper and just process it for 1-2 minutes until the texture is fine.
 Caster sugar dissolves faster when used to whisk egg whites.

 - Preheat oven to 200°C/390F.
 Measure and prep ingredients as detailed above.
 Grease 13″ x 10″ pan with butter or oil.
 Line pan with 13″ x 13″ parchment paper.
 You want an extra overhang on the side for easy lifting.